 Simply put, multitasking “kills your brain”; it makes it impossible to lock your focus on any one task.
 As such, it’s the No.1 enemy of flow.
 It takes about 30 minutes to fully refocus every time we swap jobs, meaning a great part of our attention is still located in the previous task – something social scientists have coined “task residue”.
 Our attention is spread so thinly that it’s impossible to enter into any state of deep focus or flow.
 So when we multitask, our work will always be “shallow”.
 To protect yourself from multitasking, try one of these time management techniques – all designed to lock your focus.

 Since flow requires focus, you don’t have any space for interruption.
 But with our modern work tools, it’s practically unavoidable – an email or Slack ping is enough to make us immediate drop what we’re doing.
 Unfortunately, your attention is a gold mine for software companies.
 Many tools tap into our psychology and are so easy to use that they steal us away from what matters most.
 It’s like a passive or unconscious form of multitasking – our tools distract us, we respond to their stimulus, we lose our train of thought, our flow is broken.

 But the solution is simple: stop using invasive tools designed to distract you and look for alternatives that use intelligent automation.
 Where you can’t cut out tools completely, manage how you interact with them.
 Rather than reading emails whenever they come in, set times to check them.
 Set availability hours so people know when they can contact you.
 Lay out how to use different communication channels, so you don’t have to dig for information or get the same message in multiple places.
-Get wise to mute and notification controls, so you can decide when to let notifications in.
+Get wise to notification controls – or use a smart tool like Dewo to automatically mute notifications once you reach a state of deep work.
 Ultimately, your work tools should require you to spend as little time in them as possible.
 They’re there to support and simplify your workload – not to add to it.